 One of the most striking empirical regularities in American politics involves the midterm gap, under which the President's party routinely loses seats in Congressional elections held during midterm years.
-Since 1842, the President's party has lost seats in 40 out of 43, or 93 percent of cases, with the exceptions being 1934, 1998, and 2002 (Bafumi, Erikson, and Wlezien, 2010).
+Since 1876, the President's party has lost seats in all cases except for 1934, 1998, and 2002 (Folke and Snyder, 2012).
 Recent cases with large swings include 1974, when President Ford's party lost 48 out of 435 seats in the House and 4 out of 100 seats in the Senate, 1994, when President Clinton's party lost 54 seats in the House and 9 seats in the Senate, and 2010, when President Obama's party lost 63 seats in the House and 6 seats in the Senate.